A leather roping saddle featuring a strong, reinforced horn and a deep seat.

 On the other hand, a used saddle can be a fantastic way to get a high-end brand at a more accessible price point.
 The market is full of quality pre-owned saddles that have been well-cared for and have plenty of life left in them.
 You might even find one that’s already broken in, making it comfortable from the first ride.
 The key to buying used is knowing what to look for and being a diligent inspector.
 Whether you choose new or used, the goal is the same: to find a safe, comfortable, and durable saddle that helps you perform your best.

-The Benefits of Buying New
+The Pros of Buying a New Saddle

 There’s a certain confidence that comes with buying a new roping saddle.
 You know it’s built for performance and durability right out of the box.
 New saddles are crafted with a safe, secure seat in mind and haven’t been subjected to the stress of roping, meaning the tree and rigging are in perfect condition.
 Plus, a new saddle will conform to your horse’s specific shape as you use it, creating a custom fit over time.
 Most importantly, new saddles come with a manufacturer's warranty, giving you protection and support if any issues arise.
 When you invest in new horse tack, you’re investing in reliability for years to come.